crisperdue/prooftoys-site/content/number-game/tutorial9.md

 > Karr.<br>
 > "Plus ça change, plus c'est la même chose." (original French)

-The conditionals in both directions are true, so you can solve this one by breaking it down into the two conditionals.
+The conditionals in both directions are true, so you can solve this one by breaking down the assumed equivalence (`==`) into the two conditionals.
 You have almost reached our final challenge about addition.

 <div class=proof-editor data-exercise="nat/addx4"></div>